aarief-s/boston-housing-dashboard/README.md

-# 🏠 Boston Housing Price Visualization Dashboard
+# 🏠 California Housing Price Visualization Dashboard

-An interactive data visualization dashboard built with Streamlit for exploring and analyzing the Boston Housing dataset.
+An interactive data visualization dashboard built with Streamlit for exploring and analyzing the California Housing dataset.

 ## 🌟 Features